-Most CCUS projects commissioned to date have been managed by a single operator to transport CO2 from one capture facility to one injection site, which concentrates risks and costs on one developer.
+Most CCUS projects commissioned to date have been managed by a single operator to transport $CO_2$ from one capture facility to one injection site, which concentrates risks and costs on one developer.
 But CCUS projects are increasingly being developed as part of CCUS hubs, which consist of shared transport and storage infrastructure connecting multiple emitters, often as part of an industrial cluster.
-Today there are over 110 storage hubs in development, mainly in Europe and North America, with plans to sequester around 280 Mt CO2 per year by 2030.
+Today there are over 110 storage hubs in development, mainly in Europe and North America, with plans to sequester around 280 Mt $CO_2$ per year by 2030.

-Figure 3.20 ▷ CO2 emissions clusters and planned CCUS hubs in planning in North America, Europe, Middle East, and East Asia, 2022
+Figure 3.20 ▷ CO2 emissions clusters and planned CCUS hubs in planning in North America, Europe, Middle East, and East Asia, 2022 and refineries could benefit from shared infrastructure

-Notes: Point sources and $CO_2$ emissions clusters include steel, cement, chemical, power generation and refining in facilities with total emissions larger than $0.1 \, \text{Mt} \, \text{CO}2$ per year.
+Notes: Point sources and $CO_2$ emissions clusters include steel, cement, chemical, power generation and refining in facilities with total emissions larger than 0.1 Mt $CO_2$ per year.
 Sedimentary thickness (km) is used to indicate theoretical potential of $CO_2$ storage sites.